 An Act relating to the appointment of a public trustee, and the powers and duties thereof, and for other purposes.

+Part I — Preliminary

+[Heading inserted by No. 9 of 2008 s.
+4.]

 1. Short title

 (1) This Act may be cited as the Public Trustee Act 1941 1.

-(2) This Act shall come into operation on a day (hereinafter referred to as the “appointed day”) to be fixed by proclamation 1.
+(2) This Act shall come into operation on a day (hereinafter referred to as the appointed day) to be fixed by proclamation 1.

 [Section 1 amended by No. 34 of 1962 s.
 3; No. 64 of 1968 s.
 2; No. 67 of 1979 s.
 56; No. 24 of 1990 s.
 123.]

+1A.
+Object

+The object of this Act is to provide community services in respect of trusts, estates and related matters.

+[Section 1A inserted by No. 9 of 2008 s.
+5.]

 2. Terms used in this Act

 In this Act, unless inconsistent with the context or subject matter —

-“administration”, “a grant of administration” and “a grant of letters of administration” include “an order to administer”.
+administration, a grant of administration and a grant of letters of administration include “an order to administer”.

+certificated practitioner has the meaning given to that term in section 3 of the Legal Practice Act 2003.

+client means —

+(a) a beneficiary of the estate of a deceased person which is administered by the Public Trustee;

+(b) the donor of a power of attorney, including an enduring power of attorney, under which the Public Trustee is the donee or substitute donee;

+(c) a person who appoints the Public Trustee to be the executor of the person’s will;

+(d) a person on whose behalf moneys are invested in a Fund;

+(e) a beneficiary of a trust administered by the Public Trustee;

+(f) a person who has appointed the Public Trustee to act as the person’s agent; or

+(g) a member of a class of persons prescribed by the regulations.

+Common Account means the account established and continued under section 39A(1).

-“Court” means the Supreme Court of Western Australia or a Judge thereof and includes a Registrar when exercising the powers of the Court pursuant to the Administration Act 1903, or Probate and Administration Rules.
+Court means the Supreme Court of Western Australia or a Judge thereof and includes a Registrar when exercising the powers of the Court pursuant to the Administration Act 1903, or Probate and Administration Rules.

-“Curator” means the Curator of Intestate Estates constituted under the Curator of Intestate Estates Act 1918 2.
+Curator means the Curator of Intestate Estates constituted under the Curator of Intestate Estates Act 1918 2.

+current agreement means the agreement entered into under section 6B(1) that is currently in force.

-“estate” or “estates” means any real or personal property under administration or held, managed, or controlled by the Public Trustee in any capacity whatsoever.
+estate or estates means any real or personal property under administration or held, managed, or controlled by the Public Trustee in any capacity whatsoever.

+Fund means the Common Account or a strategic common account.

-“income” includes rents and profits.
+income includes rents and profits.

-“Official Trustee” means the Official Trustee appointed under the Official Trustee Act 1921 2.
+Official Trustee means the Official Trustee appointed under the Official Trustee Act 1921 2.

-“Public Trustee” means the Public Trustee under this Act.
+Public Trustee means the Public Trustee under this Act.

-“Registrar of the Supreme Court” means a person for the time being holding or acting in an office designated under the Supreme Court Act 1935 by that name, and a reference to a registrar may include a reference to the Principal Registrar or a deputy registrar duly appointed under that Act.
+Registrar of the Supreme Court means a person for the time being holding or acting in an office designated under the Supreme Court Act 1935 by that name, and a reference to a registrar may include a reference to the Principal Registrar or a deputy registrar duly appointed under that Act.

-“regulations” means regulations made under the authority of this Act.
+regulations means regulations made under the authority of this Act.

-“represented person” means a person in respect of whom there is in force under the Guardianship and Administration Act 1990 an administration order whereby the Public Trustee is the administrator or a joint administrator of the estate of that person.
+represented person means a person in respect of whom there is in force under the Guardianship and Administration Act 1990 an administration order whereby the Public Trustee is the administrator or a joint administrator of the estate of that person.

+reserve fund means a fund established under section 44A.

-“rules” means rules of court made under this Act or the Supreme Court Act 1935.
+rules means rules of court made under this Act or the Supreme Court Act 1935.

+strategic common account means an account established under section 39B(1).

+Treasurer’s guidelines means guidelines issued by the Treasurer under section 47B(2).

-“will” includes codicil.
+will includes codicil.